streamyourcare/awesome-care-streaming/readme.md

 - [Chrome Remote Desktop](https://remotedesktop.google.com/) - For remote computer support from trusted-friends and family.
 - [Privacy.Sexy](https://privacy.sexy/) - Hundreds of scripts that aims to give you control of your data on Windows and macOS.
 - [BetterTTV](https://betterttv.com/) - A browser extension for Twitch and YouTube that adds new features, emotes, and more.
 Easily customize your chat, make it easier to read and moderate.
-- [Clipboard History Pro](https://chromewebstore.google.com/detail/clipboard-history-pro-bes/ajiejmhbejpdgkkigpddefnjmgcbkenk) - increase your clipboard history to 250+
+- [Clipboard History Pro](https://chromewebstore.google.com/detail/clipboard-history-pro-bes/ajiejmhbejpdgkkigpddefnjmgcbkenk) - Increase your clipboard history to 250+
-- [uBlock Origin (Adblock)](https://ublockorigin.com/) - a wide-spectrum content blocker with CPU and memory efficiency as a primary feature
+- [uBlock Origin (Adblock)](https://ublockorigin.com/) - A wide-spectrum content blocker with CPU and memory efficiency as a primary feature
 - [OneTab](https://chromewebstore.google.com/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall) - Consolidate all of your tabs onto one page for easy access and storage.
 - [News Feed Eradicator](https://chromewebstore.google.com/detail/news-feed-eradicator/fjcldmjmjhkklehbacihaiopjklihlgg) - Removes Facebook feed, replaces with an inspiring quote.
 - [UnHook](https://chromewebstore.google.com/detail/unhook-hide-youtube-recom/khncfooichmfjbepaaaebmommgaepoid) - Disables YouTube default layout (just a Search bar, very customizable!)
 - [Web of Trust (WOT): Website Security and Safety Checker](https://chromewebstore.google.com/detail/wot-website-security-safe/bhmmomiinigofkjcapegjjndpbikblnp)
 - [PatientsLikeMe](https://www.patientslikeme.com/) - A social media app for sharing regular updates with people that share your condition.
-- [Signal](https://signal.org/) - a free, secure messaging app that uses end-to-end encryption to keep your conversations private.
+- [Signal](https://signal.org/) - A free, secure messaging app that uses end-to-end encryption to keep your conversations private.
 Share text, voice messages, photos, videos, GIFs and files for free.
 - [Testimonial.to](https://testimonial.to/) - Platform that enables your community to share their experiences with you online and how your content or influence has impacted them.
 - [Bing Co-Pilot](https://copilot.microsoft.com/) - A large language model chatbot developed by Microsoft (released in Feb 2023).
 Co-Pilot can write todo lists, recommend meals, answer specific complex questions with a comprehensive approach.
 - [Claude](https://claude.ai/) - An advanced AI by Anthropic, adept in conversation, content creation, and ethical interactions.
 - [Groq](https://groq.com/) - Empathetic AI assistant, connecting people and providing helpful insights.
-- [Dropbox](https://www.dropbox.com/register) - Affordable storage for your Twitch VODs online ($10/m for 2TB)
+- [Dropbox](https://www.dropbox.com/register) - Affordable storage for your Twitch VODs online ($10/m for 2TB).
 - [Google Drive](https://www.google.com/drive/) - 15GB free cloud storage ($1.99/m for 100GB - $9.99/m for 2TB)
 ## Streaming Software
 - [OBS](https://obsproject.com/download)